dianna-ai/dianna-mexca-demo/README.md

 # Model Interpretation for Pretrained ImageNet Model using RISE

-The original notebooks and codes can be founc at https://github.com/mexca/mexca/tree/dianna-demo-experiments/dianna-demo.
+The original notebooks and codes can be found at https://github.com/mexca/mexca/tree/dianna-demo-experiments/dianna-demo.

 ## Requirments: